The Trojans open a three-game series at Wake Forest on Fridady, Feb, 24.

 USC with five games this week to close out the regular season.

-USC baseball great and former major leaguer Gabe Alvarez is set to enter his sixth season as an assistant coach at USC in the 2016 season.
+USC baseball great and former major leaguer Gabe Alvarez is set to enter his seventh season as an assistant coach at USC in the 2017 season.

 Alvarez played at USC as a shortstop from 1993-95 and had a career .338 batting average for the Trojans with 28 home runs and 163 RBI.
 He earned Baseball America All-America second team honors in his 1993 freshman season after batting .326 with eight home runs and 53 RBI.
 In 1994, he was a first team All-America pick by the National Collegiate Baseball Writers Association after batting .326 with seven home runs and 51 RBI.